Examples of routes

 The “Stockholm Collection” delivery route

-Here’s how we create one of the required distribution routes:
+This is how to create one of the required distribution routes:

-1. We click Order > Routes > New to create a new route, which we’ll call “Stockholm Pick-up”.
+We click on Order > Routes > New to create a new route, which we’ll call “Stockholm Collection”.

-3. We open the route Schedule and set it to Weekly.
-We select the days of the week on which the route is to operate; in our case, Monday to Friday.
+We open the route Schedule and set it to Weekly.
+We mark the days of the week on which the route is to be operated; in our case, Monday to Friday.
 For more information, see Schedule, routes (window).

-4. Go to tab Pickup and create a new row below From postcodes, where you select Country “Sweden” and enter “11*” in the column Postcode.
-We are selecting Monday through to Friday, as we want the postcode area “11*” to be served for collections on those days.
+We go to the Pickup tab and create a new row below From postcodes, where we select Country “Sweden” and enter “11*” in the column Postcode.
+We are selecting Monday through to Friday, as we want the “11*” postcode area to be served for collections on those days.

-The columns for Saturday and Sunday are greyed out, as the route does not operate on those days of the week according to the timetable we have just set.
-This means that it doesn't matter whether Saturday and Sunday are selected or not.
+The columns for Saturday and Sunday are grey, as the route does not operate on those days of the week according to the timetable we have just set.
+This means that it doesn’t matter whether Saturday and Sunday are selected or not.
 The schedule takes precedence over these settings.

-5. Select the terminal “Terminal Stockholm” in the row under To terminals and click Save to save all changes.
+We select the “Stockholm terminal” on a row under To terminals and click on Save to save all changes.

 Here’s how we create one of the required route lines.

-1. We click Order > Routes > New to create a new route called “Stockholm–Jönköping”.
+We click on Order > Routes > New to create a new route called “Stockholm–Jönköping”.

-2. In the drop-down menu Type, we select Line haul.
+In the Type drop-down list, select Line haul.

-3. We open the route Schedule and set it to Weekly.
-We select the days of the week on which the route is to operate; in our case, Monday to Friday.
+We open the route Schedule and set it to Weekly.
+We mark the days of the week on which the route is to be operated; in our case, Monday to Friday.
 For more information, see Schedule, routes (window).

-4. Go to the Line haul tab and select “Terminal Stockholm” from the list below From terminals.
+Go to the Line haul tab and select ‘Terminal Stockholm’ from the list below From terminals.

-5. We then select “Terminal Jönköping” from the list under To terminals and click Save to save all changes.
+We then select ‘Terminal Jönköping’ from a list under To terminals and click Save to save all changes.

 Once you have selected Allow automatic dispatching for the service, all terminals are in place and all routes have been created, we can test how the routes work.